Washington DC Inmate Records

 - The name of the person listed in the record, unless it is a juvenile.

-Facilities Operated by the Washington Department of Corrections and Rehabilitation
+Facilities Operated by the Washington DC Department of Corrections and Rehabilitation

 Washington DC Department of Corrections (DC DOC) is under the Deputy City Administrator/Deputy Mayor for Public Safety and Justice.
-The agency operates a municipal jail system which comprises of two primary correctional facilities:
+The agency operates a municipal jail system that comprises of two primary correctional facilities:

 - The Central Detention Facility (also called DC Jail)